If you still have questions about the Secure and Govern Content Lifecycle feature, check out the frequently asked questions below.

 Retention

-Can I prevent a retention policy from being edited or deleted?
+Can a user prevent a retention policy from being edited or deleted?

-Why do all newly deleted files show as being retained?
+Why are all recently deleted files appearing as retained?

 Does default retention apply to all files?